9 most pet-friendly airlines in America

 For all pets: A certificate of veterinary inspection to travel and in some cases, an acclimation certificate which you can also get from your veterinarian.

-For service and emotional support animals: A certificate of approval from a medical/mental health professional, a veterinary inspection to travel and an animal behavior form.
+For service animals: A certificate of approval from a medical/mental health professional, a veterinary inspection to travel and an animal behavior form.

 What are some of the new airline pet restrictions after the pandemic?

-Because of increased flight changes as a result of the pandemic, some airlines are not allowing pets as cargo.
-Besides this, most airlines have not changed their restrictions for pets much because of the pandemic, but it’s always good to double-check the airline website for the most up to date information before flying!
+Again, because of increased flight changes as a result of the pandemic, some airlines are not allowing pets as cargo.
+Besides this, most airlines have not changed their restrictions for pets much because of the pandemic, but it’s always good to double-check the airline website for the most up-to-date information before flying!

 Editorial Note: We're the Million Mile Secrets team.
 And we're proud of our content, opinions and analysis, and of our reader's comments.
 These haven’t been reviewed, approved or endorsed by any of the airlines, hotels, or credit card issuers which we often write about.
 And that’s just how we like it! :)